-Accountable for development and implementation of timely and effective workload development processes within the School, ensuring compliance with Collective Agreements, Local Memoranda of Understanding, and College workloading procedures.
+- Accountable for development and implementation of timely and effective workload development processes within the School, ensuring compliance with Collective Agreements, Local Memoranda of Understanding, and College workloading procedures. - Establishes fair, consistent and transparent workload assignment principles and consults with faculty to ensure teaching assignments align with available expertise, and provide the most effective delivery of curriculum to students.
+Collaborates with the Academic Service Leader to ensure alignment of technical support resource requirements with curriculum.

-- Establishes fair, consistent and transparent workload assignment principles and consults with faculty to ensure teaching assignments align with available expertise, and provide the most effective delivery of curriculum to students.
-Collaborates with the Principal/Dean and the Chair (Environmental cluster) to ensure alignment of technical support resource requirements with curriculum. - Works collaboratively with staff in the Academic Operations Department (AO) to facilitate the development of SWFs and Part-time/Partial Load/Sessional contracts in accordance with the Academic Planning Cycle and the School's enrolment plan. - Works with AO staff on a semester basis to effectively problem-solve curriculum changes, workload and scheduling conflicts. - Collaborates with the other Chair (Environmental Cluster), regarding cross-school workload assignments. - Advises the Registrar's Office of student timetable/academic progress issues and works collaboratively with Academic Operations on reasonable and timely solutions.
+- Works collaboratively with staff in the Academic Workload and Staffing Specialist to facilitate the development of SWFs and Part-time/Partial Load/Sessional contracts in accordance with the Academic Planning Cycle and the School's enrolment plan. - Works with AO staff on a semester basis to effectively problem solve curriculum, workload and scheduling conflicts. - Collaborates with the other Academic Chairs, regarding cross-school workload assignments. - Advises the Registrar's Office of student timetable/academic progress issues and works collaboratively with Academic Operations on reasonable and timely solutions.

-4. Financial, Health and Safety and Physical Resources Management (15 %)
+4. Financial, Health and Safety and Physical Resources Management

-- Works collaboratively with the Principal/Dean, Chair (Environmental cluster), program faculty and the College administration to identify detailed program needs in support of the program development process. - Assists with the development of the School budget.
-Responsible for the implementation of the program budgets related to curriculum delivery, using BARS budget reports, HR Data Suite Reports, and enrolment reports to analyze monthly activity and trends, and manage variances. - Collaborates with the Principal/Dean and the Chair (Environmental cluster) to plan the effective procurement and allocation strategies for both financial and physical resources within the School according to the parameters of college and public sector accountability guidelines. - Works with the Program/Discipline Coordinators and/or staff to ensure that curricular goals are met through the operation of ancillary businesses, as applicable, (eg. Clinics, international field trips, Fulfords, etc.) ensuring adherence to college policies and procedures. - Works with the Principal/Dean, and College Service Departments to develop a multiyear capital plan for the school. - In collaboration with the Principal/Dean, Chair (Environmental cluster) and, where required, the College Safety Officer, responsible for proactively addressing health and safety and ergonomic needs of faculty, staff and students to ensure issues are appropriately resolved and that safety procedures are enforced in compliance with the Occupational Health and Safety Act. - Ensures relevant health and safety policies, procedures, manuals and processes are followed and that faculty are appropriately trained.
+- Works collaboratively with the Dean, Academic Service Leader, program faculty and the College administration to identify detailed program needs in support of the program development process. - Assists with the development of the School budget.
+Responsible for the implementation of the program budgets related to curriculum delivery, using BARS budget reports, HR Data Suite Reports, and enrolment reports to analyze monthly activity and trends, and manage variances. - Collaborates with the Academic Service Leader to plan the effective procurement and allocation strategies for both financial and physical resources within the School according to the parameters of college and public sector accountability guidelines. - Works with the Academic Service Leader, Program/Discipline Coordinators and/or staff to ensure that curricular goals are met through the operation of ancillary businesses, as applicable, (eg. Clinics, international field trips, Fulfords, etc.) ensuring adherence to college policies and procedures. - Works with the Dean, Academic Service Leader and College Service Departments to develop a multi-year capital plan for the school. - In collaboration with the Academic Service Leader and, where required, the College Safety Officer, responsible for proactively addressing health and safety and ergonomic needs of faculty, staff and students to ensure issues are appropriately resolved and that safety procedures are enforced in compliance with the Occupational Health and Safety - Ensures relevant health and safety policies, procedures, manuals and processes are followed and that faculty are appropriately trained.